jia1217/ParallelProgammingLabs/docs/Labs/Lab2_uart.md

 * Because there are only 4 leds on PYNQ_Z2 board, so we need to fix the code in three files: `led_ctl.v`, `uart_led.v` and `uart_led_pins_pynq.xdc`.

 * We don't need to add `uart_led_timing_pynq.xdc` file, it will lead to `setup timing problem`.
-While one of objectives of this lab was to instruct us on timing analysis for such issues, I believe adding timing constraints to LEDs is not essential.
-However, if you're interested in learning more about timing analysis and constaints, please refer to the document provided.
+Though its proposal is teaching us how to analyze it when we encounter this kind of problems, I think it is unnecessary here because there is no need to add timing constraints to LEDs.
+But if you want to learn it, please read the following document.

 -[Document timing](https://docs.xilinx.com/r/en-US/ug949-vivado-design-methodology/Defining-Timing-Constraints-in-Four-Steps)

-* Double click on `led_ctl.v`.
+* Double click `led_ctl.v`.

 ```verilog
 module led_ctl(